Hamond-Graeme baronets

 The Hamond, later Hamond-Graeme Baronetcy, of Holly Grove in the County of Berkshire, was a title in the Baronetage of Great Britain.
 It was created on 18 December 1783 for the Royal Navy officer Andrew Hamond.

-His son, the second Baronet, was an Admiral of the Fleet.
-The third Baronet assumed the additional surname of Graeme in 1873.
-The title became extinct in 1969 on the death of the fifth Baronet.
+His son, the 2nd Baronet, was Admiral of the Fleet in 1862.
+The 3rd Baronet assumed the additional surname of Graeme in 1873.
+The title became extinct in 1969 on the death of the 5th Baronet.